davidsarrat/pokecries/README.md

 ## Disclaimer

-PokéCries is a fan-made project and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with The Pokémon Company, Nintendo, Game Freak, or Creatures.
-All Pokémon characters, names, images, and related materials are trademarks and copyrights of their respective owners.
+PokéCries is an unofficial, non-commercial fan project.
+It is not affiliated with, sponsored, endorsed, or approved by Nintendo, Creatures Inc., GAME FREAK inc., The Pokémon Company, or The Pokémon Company International.

-This project does not generate any revenue and is created solely for educational and entertainment purposes.
-The use of Pokémon and related materials is intended for non-commercial, educational use only.
-No copyright infringement is intended.
+Pokémon names, characters, sprites, audio, artwork, and other third-party material remain subject to the rights of their respective owners.
+They are not covered by this repository's MIT License.
+See [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) for sources and additional notices.

 ## License

-PokéCries is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+Original source code authored for PokéCries is licensed under the MIT License.
+See [LICENSE](LICENSE).
+No rights to third-party intellectual property are granted by that license.